 Many deals are available in Kansai area.
 But each pass have different coverage.
 I tell you about major passes and deals.

 You can take all trains on the map above except Shinkansen and Sagano Scenic Railway.
 When you travel in Kansai area, don’t try to take Shinkansen for such a short transfer.
-Please see the post, How to transfer among Kyoto, Osaka and Kobe.
-Compare Japan Railway and private lines.
+Please see the post below to find more information:

 Regarding Sagano Scenic Railway, it is not a public transportation but an attraction.
 This is the reason why it is not covered by any rail pass.